-The sprawling city of Dublin is surrounded by an expansive transportation system lining the coast, better known as the DART.
-Each stop showcases individual cities surrounding Dublin Bay that offer rich history, recreational activities and a delicate twist to the Irish culture blanketing the country.
+An expansive transportation system, known as the DART, lines the coast and surrounds the sprawling city of Dublin.
+Each stop showcases individual cities surrounding Dublin Bay offer rich history, recreational activities and a delicate twist to the Irish culture blanketing the country.
 From hiking across castle grounds in Howth, biking coastal paths in Malahide and strolling down piers that hug harbors in Dun Laoghaire, the country of Ireland’s vast palette of cityscape to lush countryside is waiting to be explored, and it is calling visitors and locals alike to come to it.

-Sean Dolan, a staff member at the island’s information center, encourages those seeking adventure to trail along the clifftop’s sweeping views, bound through the natural golf course towards Howth Castle, wander to the summit for a panoramic view or bask in the many activities maritime life offers.
+If you’re seeking adventure, trail along the clifftop’s sweeping views, bound through the natural golf course towards Howth Castle, wander to the summit for a panoramic view or bask in the many activities maritime life offers.
 Howth is a brilliant all-day excursion just outside of Dublin that has something for everyone of all fitness levels and ages.
 It is a place where those looking to get lost can follow their eager spirit into the wild unknown.

 Dún Laoghaire Dublin, Ireland 30 minutes south of Dublin

 Jumping into the sea at the Forty Foot is a terrific way to spend an afternoon if you are looking for a thrilling activity that congregates an eclectic mix of ages from all walks of life.
 It is a place for those looking to take part in an experience that is a local favorite year-round.
-It is a place that is not for the faint of heart.
+A place not for the faint of heart.
 It is a place of sensation and inspiration.
-It is a place that will encourage you to live a life of fearlessness without the hassle of a long-distance commute from Dublin.
+It will encourage you to live a life of fearlessness without the hassle of a long-distance commute from Dublin.